rockstor/rockstor-doc/email_setup.rst

 ---------------------------

-Upon submitting the desired configuration the following is displayed summarizing the previously entered / current information and advising on how this configuration might be tested.
+Upon submitting the desired configuration the following is displayed summarizing the previously entered and now current information and advising on how this configuration might be :ref:`tested <email_test>`.

 **Email Alerts** section of the **System** page with existing configuration.